Kugaraya/ci-and-vue/README.md

 You are to download this assuming you are familiar of CodeIgniter's MVC architecture, VueJS and the compact features from [ci-and-layout](https://github.com/TK-Works/ci-and-layout/ "ci-and-layout") repository.

 If curiosity came over first, then feel free to download anyway.
+Yup!

 ## To use ##